temikelani/temikelani/README.md

 ## I'm currently Learning Data Science & ML

-- 🌱 I'm currently working taking the IBM Data Science Specialisation on Coursera
+- 🌱 I'm currently taking the IBM Data Science Specialisation on Coursera
 - 💬 If you have any question/feedback, please do not hesitate to reach out to me @temikelxni (twitter)